krishnan-sec/security-architecture-threat-models/README.md

 Security Telemetry & Detection
 ```

-Threat modeling connects architecture design with real attacker behavior.
+Threat modeling connects secure architecture design with realistic attacker behavior.

 ---

-# Usage
+## Usage

-The threat models in this repository can be used for:
+These threat models can be used to support:

-* architecture security reviews
+* security architecture reviews
-* system design validation
+* secure platform design
 * attack surface analysis
-* security architecture documentation
+* threat modeling exercises
 * security engineering guidance

-Organizations may adapt these threat models to fit their own platform architectures and security programs.
+Organizations may adapt these models to fit their own cloud platforms, SaaS systems, or internal architectures.

 ---

-# Author
+## Author

-Maintained as part of a broader security architecture knowledge base focused on secure system design, threat modeling, and security observability.
+Maintained as part of a broader Security Architecture Knowledge Base focused on secure system design, architecture governance, threat modeling, and security observability.